UBC-MDS/forxr/README.md

 **forxpy** can be a useful tool for many industries that require currency conversions.
 Here are a few examples:

-1. **Finance and Banking**: Banks and financial institutions often need to convert currencies for international transactions, and “forxpy” can provide accurate and up-to-date exchange rates for these purposes.
+1. **Finance and Banking**: Banks and financial institutions often need to convert currencies for international transactions, and “forxr” can provide accurate and up-to-date exchange rates for these purposes.
-2. **E-commerce**: Online retailers that sell internationally may need to display prices in multiple currencies, and “forxpy” can help them convert the prices in real-time.
+2. **E-commerce**: Online retailers that sell internationally may need to display prices in multiple currencies, and “forxr” can help them convert the prices in real-time.
-3. **Travel and Tourism**: Travel agencies and booking websites may need to convert currency for pricing and budgeting purposes, and “forxpy” can provide them with accurate exchange rates.
-4. **Data Analysis**: Companies that conduct global business can use “forxpy” to collect and analyze historical exchange rate data, which can be useful for making business decisions and forecasting.
+3. **Travel and Tourism**: Travel agencies and booking websites may need to convert currency for pricing and budgeting purposes, and “forxr” can provide them with accurate exchange rates.
+4. **Data Analysis**: Companies that conduct global business can use “forxr” to collect and analyze historical exchange rate data, which can be useful for making business decisions and forecasting.

+## Where the package fits into the R ecosystem?

+There are several packages in the R ecosystem that provide functionality similar to forxr.
+Some examples are [`fixerapi`](https://docs.evanodell.com/fixerapi/) and [`priceR: Economics and Pricing Tools`](https://cran.r-project.org/web/packages/priceR/index.html).
+These packages also allow users to access daily exchange rates and perform currency conversions.
+However, forxr excels at utilizing the data from Bank of Canada data and providing historical exchange rates, making it a more comprehensive currency conversion solution in R for Canadians in particular.
+Additionally, this package also provides the ability to retrieve historical exchange rates and displaying them on charts, making it useful for creating dashboards.
+Overall, forxr fits well into the R ecosystem as a powerful and flexible package for handling currency conversions.

 ## Contributing